Learn English. Get your GED. Get the skills to find a job.

 Q: How do I become a student?

 A: First, call the office at (262) 654-7323 or visit us at 2419-63rd Street, Kenosha, WI between the hours of 10:00 a.m. - 5:00 p.m.
 Monday through Thursday.
 We will make an appointment for you to meet with us to learn more about our services and complete registration forms.
 We will also discuss your interests and evaluate your skills.
+You must live or work in Kenosha county to be a student at the Kenosha Literacy Council.

 Q: How much does it cost?